chaw/r7rs-libs/README.md

 * printf
 * scanf
 * getopt
-  * added option-index/option-name/option-value/next-option! to control variables
+  * provided option-index/option-arg/option-name as parameters to access values
   * TODO: runs in Chibi and Kawa, not in Larceny
 * html-form: TODO
 * db->html: TODO?